teresa-m/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 >
 >    > <comment-title> Uniqueness of the Word Cloud </comment-title>
 >    >
 >    > The word cloud from this tool looks a little different each time you run it.
-The layout might therefore vary even when you are redoing it with the exact same texts and inputs.
+The layout may vary even when you are redoing it with the exact same texts and inputs.
 >    {: .comment}
 >
 {: .hands_on}